 - Flexible workers.
 For instance, if lots of people in your company work from home, it's a good way to hold a catch-up meeting.

 - Regular client meetings.
-Business conferencing is a good way to keep clients up to speed, though it's best to hold key meetings in person.
+Business conferencing is a good way to keep clients up to speed, no matter where they happen to be located.

 There are some downsides to business conferencing.
-A phone or web conference is no match for a face-to-face meeting.
-It is more difficult to judge someone's body language if you are using a webcam.
+It is sometimes more difficult to judge someone's body language if you are using a webcam.
 Without these visual clues, it can be harder to hold constructive discussions, especially between people who haven't had the chance to build a rapport in person.

 Effective training and guidelines can help address these issues.
 But perhaps most importantly, you need to recognise when a conference call or video conference isn't the best forum for discussions - and be willing to make alternative arrangements.